limichange/gvis/readme.md

 # Gvis

-A Javascript Canvas Library Power By Weeb
+A Javascript Canvas Library Powered By Weeb

 ## tools